Uniform Standards of Professional Appraisal Practice (USPAP) Appraisal Standards Board of The Appraisal Foundation

 At its organizational meeting on January 30, 1989, the ASB unanimously approved and adopted the original USPAP as the initial appraisal standards promulgated by the ASB.
 USPAP may be altered, amended, interpreted, supplemented, or repealed by the ASB after exposure to the appraisal profession, users of appraisal services, and the public in accordance with established rules of procedure.

-The purpose of these Standards is to establish requirements for professional appraisal practice, which includes appraisal, appraisal review, and consulting, as defined.
+The purpose of these Standards is to establish requirements for professional appraisal practice, which includes an appraisal, appraisal review, and consulting, as defined.
 The intent of these Standards is to promote and maintain a high level of public trust in professional appraisal practice.

 These Standards are for appraisers and users of appraisal services.
 To maintain a high level of professional practice, appraisers observe these Standards.
-However, these Standards do not in themselves establish which individuals or assignments must comply; neither The Appraisal Foundation nor its Appraisal Standards Board is a government entity with the power to make, judge, or enforce law.
-Individuals comply with these Standards either by choice or by requirement placed upon the, or upon the service they provide, by law, regulation, or agreement with the client or intended users to comply.
+However, these Standards do not in themselves establish which individuals or assignments must comply; neither The Appraisal Foundation nor its Appraisal Standards Board is a government entity with the power to make, judge, or enforce the law.
+Individuals comply with these Standards either by choice or by requirement placed upon them, or upon the service they provide, by law, regulation, or agreement with the client or intended users to comply.

 It is essential that professional appraisers develop and communicate their analyses, opinions, and conclusions to intended users of their services in a manner that is meaningful and not misleading.
 This Uniform Standards of Professional Appraisal Practice (USPAP) reflects the current standards of the appraisal profession.